R.I.C.E

 Can I beta test or proof my video before I submit it to RICE?

-The official stance is that as long as you are reasonably sure other RICE participants haven't seen your video, you can submit it.
+The official stance is that as long as you are reasonably sure other RICE participants (including spectators) haven't seen your video, you can submit it.

-In practice, this means you should only beta test with people who have said they will not be entering RICE.
+In practice, this means you should only beta test with people who have said they will not be participating in RICE.

 Your video cannot be unblinded before 4 March.

-The spirit of the blind rule is to prevent other RICE participants from knowing you made your submitted videos.
-If you are reasonably sure other participants won't be able to see that info before 4 March, then go ahead and submit to the other contest.
+The spirit of the rule is to keep submissions anonymous.
+If other participants are unlikely to see who created your video before 4 March, go ahead and submit to that contest.

 Part of the advantage of being an event designed for server regulars is the allowance for flexibility in this matter.
 Use your best judgement and submit in good faith.